top of page

 red_wave.png

-There aren’t many athletes who can lay claim to being the greatest of all time in their sport by the age of 28.
+There aren’t many athletes who can lay claim to being the greatest of all time in their sport.

 If she weren’t so humble, Jess Fox could do just that.

-The most successful paddler (male or female) in history, Fox underlined her greatness when she won gold to become Olympic champion at the Tokyo 2020 Games.
+The most successful paddler (male or female) in history, Fox underlined her greatness when she won double gold at the Paris 2024 Olympics Games in K1 and C1.

 She also won the heart of a nation.
 Fox, as the headlines have declared, is “Australia’s Golden Girl”.